Skip to main content

 • Supporting Cambridgeshire (Hunts Forum and Cambridge CVS)

-This collaborative approach has ensured the commission is firmly based on shared ideas and goals from organisations across Cambridgeshire, strengthening a joint commitment to tackling poverty in the county.
+This collaborative approach ensured that the commission was firmly based on shared ideas and goals from organisations across Cambridgeshire.
+It , strengthened a joint commitment to tackling poverty in the county.

 Our purpose

-The commission’s mission is to understand the extent of poverty in our county.
-It will examine ways the voluntary, public and private sector can work collectively in a system-wide effort to tackle poverty.
-The commission will work independently to:
+The commission’s mission was to understand the extent of poverty in our county.
+It explored ways the voluntary, public and private sector can work collectively in a system-wide effort to tackle poverty.
+The commission worked independently to:

 • look at data and gather evidence